Sandesh-M94/Sandesh-M94/README.md

 - Understanding of the incident response lifecycle
 - Comfort working across common SOC tooling (SIEM, packet analysis, threat intel)
 - Clear, professional documentation — a core SOC analyst skill

----

-## 🔄 Actively Updated
-This portfolio is a living project.
-I add new labs and investigations as I complete them — check the commit history for the latest work.